During the fall and spring semesters, students can work on campus through the Student Work-Study Program.

 Summer Campus Employment

 During the summer, students can work on campus through Student Employment.
 This is an option for returning students as well as students who have been admitted for the upcoming fall semester.

 SUMMER ON-CAMPUS POSITIONS

 Summer on-campus jobs do not require a work-study award to apply.
 If you meet the following conditions, you will be eligible to work on campus:

 - You were enrolled full-time in classes during the spring semester and

-- Either will be enrolled during the summer or during the upcoming fall semester or
+- Will be enrolled during either the summer or the upcoming fall semester, or

 SUMMER 360 PROGRAM

 The Summer 360 program allows current students to work on-campus during the summer, earn money, and receive a summer housing waiver (free housing!).
 Summer jobs start getting posted on Handshake in early April.